radekm/UseData.Json.Generator/README.md

 UseData.Json.Generator is an F# source code generator which for annotated types generates a method for deserialization from JSON.

-Severe limitation of this project is that it doesn't support generic types.
+The good thing about this project is that it supports generic types.